galaxyproject/training-material/topics/assembly/tutorials/mrsa-nanopore/tutorial.md

 - Assess your data on quality and quantity
 - Assemble a genome
 - Assess your assembly quality
-- Assess presence of anitmicrobial resistance genes
+- Assess presence of antimicrobial resistance genes
 - Perform a species identification and MLST typing
 - Search for resistance genes on the assembly
 - Find a gene on your genome using Prokka + JBrowse
 time_estimation: 2h
 key_points:
-- Nanopore produces fantastic assemblies
+- Nanopore produces fantastic assemblies but with low quality data
-- Assembly and annotation with Flye and Prokka is very efficient
+- Annotation with Prokka is very easy
 tags:
 - nanopore
 - assembly